 - Let them cool for 2 minutes on baking sheets; remove and cool completely on wire rack.

-- Prepare royal icing.
-Mix egg white until foamy.
+- Mix egg white until foamy.
 Add powdered sugar and mix on low until combined.
 Add lemon juice and almond extract and continue mixing until white and glossy.

 - Put about 2 tbsp of icing into a small bowl and add red food coloring.
 Put another 2 tbsp of icing into a small bowl and add green food coloring.

 - If icing seems too thick add about ¼ tsp of water.

 - Place the white icing into a bowl and drizzle some red and green icing on top.
 Use a toothpick to create a marble effect.
 Dip cookies in the marbled icing, shake, clean the edges using a knife or simply a toothpick and place on a rack to let the icing set.